AestasBritannia/Hydro-Br-leur/README.md

 Partly compatible with Scene 7.

-Supports up-to 2712x1220 resolution rendering in Genshin Impact.
+Supports up-to 2712x1220 resolution rendering in Genshin Impact on Hyper OS/MIUI.
 You need to enable the option in MIUI Game Turbo.

 If you have any comments or suggestions, you can contact 981916119@qq.com.